 Every morning, the Massively bloggers probe the minds of their readers with deep, thought-provoking questions about that most serious of topics: massively online gaming.
 We crave your opinions, so grab your caffeinated beverage of choice and chime in on today's Daily Grind!

-The Daily Grind: Are subscriptions worth it any more? originally appeared on Massively on Sun, 28 Apr 2013 08:00:00 EST. Please see our terms for use of feeds.
+The Daily Grind: What do you think about TSW's Issue 8? originally appeared on Massively on Mon, 18 Nov 2013 08:00:00 EST. Please see our terms for use of feeds.

 We are temporarily delaying the launch of Helm's Deep while we work to address remaining issues, and will provide more information later this morning.
 We thank you for your continued patience, and will keep you updated.Permalink | Email this | Comments

 This week, Trion Worlds officially revealed Trove, a brand-new MMO that provoked a minor riot among fans of similarly voxel-based multiplayer games who believe it's just a little too similar.
 Meanwhile, we snagged a detailed hands-on with SOE's latest F2P sandbox, the building toolset/game/toy EverQuest Next Landmark, and scoped out its not-so-F2P founder's packs.

 Punch trees for wood and read on for a roundup of the rest of this week's top MMO stories.Permalink | Email this | Comments